byrontang/exploratory-analytics/README.md

 # exploratory-analytics

-This repository presents a selection of codes for various schoexploratory projects.
+This repository presents a selection of works for various schoexploratory projects.

   1) Impact of Fracking on Earthquake in Oklahoma